NVIDIA/spark-rapids/docs/additional-functionality/cache-serializer.md

   `spark.sql.inMemoryColumnarStorage.enableVectorizedReader` will not be honored as the GPU data is always read in as columnar.
 If `spark.rapids.sql.enabled` is set to false the cached objects will still be compressed on the CPU as a part of the caching process.
-  Also note that Parquet doesn't support CalendarIntervalType or NullType out of the box, but ParquetCachedBatchSerializer does by decomposing intervals to struct containing the months, days and microseconds and NullType to Int column containing nulls.
+  Please note that Parquet doesn't support columns of type CalendarIntervalType or NullType out of the box, but ParquetCachedBatchSerializer does by decomposing intervals to struct containing the months, days and microseconds and NullType to Int column containing nulls.
+Also note that ParquetCachedBatchSerializer doesn't support negative decimal scale, so if `spark.sql.legacy.allowNegativeScaleOfDecimal` is set to true ParquetCachedBatchSerializer should not be used, if used, it will result in an error resulting from trying to write a negative scale to parquet.

   To use this serializer please run Spark
   ```